 Safety is important, and it should be the first thing you think about in any job no matter how long you have been doing it.
 Being a taxi driver has an added need for safety because your time is spent picking up strangers and driving them around.
 There is so much advice out there for taxi passengers, but drivers need to protect themselves too.
+Here are our top taxi safety tips for drivers:

 - Don’t Carry More Cash Than You Need.
 Only keep what you need in the taxi with you.
 If you can drop it off at the bank or your home during your shift, that’s great!
 If you can’t, make sure to keep any extra cash out of sight in the glove box, under a seat, in a bag, or in a safety deposit box.
 Large amounts of cash can attract unwanted attention.